 Community Food Projects

 New Entry Sustainable Farming Project, in collaboration with its partners, offers free one-on-one technical assistance (up to 5 hours), educational resources, and professional development opportunities for current grantees and applicants to the Community Food Projects grant program of the USDA National Institute of Food and Agriculture (NIFA).
+Fill out the form here to start the technical assistance process.

 The FY2018 RFA application period was September 12, 2017 - December 4, 2017.